 Registrations for the 6th ILEC have now closed.

 Legal professions around the world are operating in a period of rapid economic, social and technological change.
 Consumerism, the decline of self-regulation, the intensification of globalisation and the growth of international legal practice, call into question the traditional role of legal professions in society.
 They also challenge the manifestation of legal professionalism in the organisation, culture and regulation of lawyers.
 Regulators are reconsidering their functions and approaches in relation to legal education, as seen in the US's ABA Task Force Report and the UK's LETR Report.

 The sixth bi-annual conference of the International Legal Ethics Association takes place at a critical time in the evolution of legal ethics.
-The conference is built around short, paper presentations organised in streams - see Call for papers.
+The conference is built around short, paper presentations organised in streams.

 The streams are: